 Prior to her activism in secular causes, Debbie was an active community member of her Reform synagogue, serving on the board of directors and chairing several committees including Education, Social Action, Outreach to Interfaith, and Membership.
 She is retired from a career as a psychotherapist in private practice and investigator in neuropsychological research at the UCSD School of Medicine.

-ROBERT BOSTON (Board Member since 2009) is assistant director of communications for Americans United for Separation of Church and State (AU) and the assistant editor of AU’s monthly magazine Church & State.
+ROBERT BOSTON (Board Member since 2009) is director of communications for Americans United for Separation of Church and State (AU) and the editor of AU’s monthly magazine Church & State.
 He is recognized as a leading writer and researcher on church-state topics and an articulate advocate for the separation of church and state.
 He frequently writes about the political goals of the Religious Right and other church-state issues, such as religion in public schools, tax aid to sectarian education and religious freedom.
-He covers the U.S. Supreme Court for Church & State and has attended oral arguments in every church-state case at the high court since 1988.
+He has covered the U.S. Supreme Court for Church & State and has attended numerous oral arguments in church-state cases at the high court since 1988.

-Boston is the author of three books: Close Encounters with the Religious Right: Journeys into the Twilight Zone of Religion and Politics (Prometheus Books, 2000); The Most Dangerous Man in America?
-Pat Robertson and the Rise of the Christian Coalition (Prometheus Books, 1996) and Why the Religious Right Is Wrong About Separation of Church and State (Prometheus Books, 1993; second edition, 2003 and Taking Liberties: Why Religious Freedom Doesn’t Give The Right To Tell Other People What To Do (Prometheus Books, 2014).
+Boston is the author of four books: Close Encounters with the Religious Right: Journeys into the Twilight Zone of Religion and Politics (Prometheus Books, 2000); The Most Dangerous Man in America?
+Pat Robertson and the Rise of the Christian Coalition (Prometheus Books, 1996); Why the Religious Right Is Wrong About Separation of Church and State (Prometheus Books, 1993; second edition, 2003 and Taking Liberties: Why Religious Freedom Doesn’t Give The Right To Tell Other People What To Do (Prometheus Books, 2014).